 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Carvana Co. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 3, 2022 - (NYSE: CVNA)

 NEW YORK, Aug.
-10, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Carvana Co..
+17, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Carvana Co.

 Shareholders who purchased shares of CVNA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.